-Attach the pads to the upper right side and lower left side of the individual's chest (Figure 11).
+Ideally, while CPR is continued, turn on the AED, and then attach the pads to the upper right side and lower left side of the individual's chest (Figure 11).
 Once the pads are attached correctly, the device will read the heart rhythm.
 If the pads are not attached appropriately, the device will indicate so with prompts.
 Once the rhythm is analyzed, the device will direct you to shock the individual if a shock is indicated.
 A shock depolarizes all heart muscle cells at once, attempting to organize its electrical activity.
 In other words, the shock is intended to reset the heart's abnormal electrical activity into a normal rhythm.